MLInsightLab/MLInsightLab/README.md

    - Python SDK for interaction with the platform
    - Enables users to perform actions within the platform using a Python-native approach.
    - Installable via PyPi via the command `pip install mlinsightlab` or directly via source code install via this repository.
+   - Already installed in the JupyterHub environment in the platform when it is stood up.

 ## Quick Start Guide